otrv4/otrv4/architecture-decisions/005-mix-key.md

 ### Context

-Because of potential weaknesses in elliptic curves and the potential of quantum computers arriving earlier than predicted, we want an additional mechanism that would protect against post-conversation decryption of transcripts using those weaknesses.
+We acknowledge that there may be potential weaknesses in elliptic curves and that quantum computers may arrive earlier than we predict.

+We propose an additional mechanism for protecting transcripts against post- conversation decryption.

 ### Proposal

-We believe this protection can be achieved by mixing another key obtained from a Diffie-Hellman (DH) exchange into the key material.
-This additional key will be referred to as the “mix key”.
+We believe we can protect transcripts from post-conversation decryption by mixing another key obtained from a Diffie-Hellman (DH) exchange into the key material.
+This additional key is called the “mix key”.

 This proposal specifies:

-1. Adding an extra key to mix in with the ECDH shared secret when deriving a new root key.
+1. The extra key to mix in with the ECDH shared secret when deriving a new root key.
 2. An algorithm for ratcheting and deriving the mix key.

-This proposal does not change the Double Ratchet algorithm with the exception of how to derive root keys.
+This proposal only changes how root keys are derived in the Double Ratchet algorithm.

 The first 3072-bit DH key agreement takes place in the DAKE.
-See Nik Unger's paper [\[1\]](#references), which specifies DAKEZ, ZDH, and XZDH as quantum-resistant key exchanges.
-The difference to this entry in the paper is that we are trying to protect against elliptic curve weaknesses, and SIDH [\[2\]](#references) is specific for post-quantum resistance.
-So we will instead use a classic DH key exchange.
+See Nik Unger's paper [\[1\]](#references), which specifies DAKEZ, ZDH, and XZDH as (optionally) quantum-resistant key exchanges.

+We are trying to protect against elliptic curve weaknesses, and SIDH [\[2\]](#references) is specific for post-quantum resistance.
+Instead, we'll use a classic DH key exchange.

-The options for ratcheting/re-deriving this mix key are:
+We condidered two options for ratcheting/rederiving the mix key:

 1. Obtain a mix key from a DH function which requires the other party to contribute to the computation each time a new root key is derived.